 Students will receive an Elective Subjects Catalogue from Cphbusiness after signing up for the semester together with more information about the registration process for the relevant electives.
 Each period ends with an exam.

-Subject ECTS

-International Marketing (mandatory) 5
+Subject ECTS International Marketing (mandatory) 5

-This course digs into the different strategies a company can employ for internationalisation (from an overview of the benefits possible pitfalls of internationalisation to working in depth with market assessment and selection to choice of entry strategies
+This course explores the different strategies a company can employ for internationalization; from the starting point of outlining the benefits and possible pitfalls of internationalization, working in depth with market assessment, selection of entry strategies and managing of international cultures.

-International Economics (mandatory) 5
+International Economics (mandatory)

 This course supports the marketing subject in providing tools for describing and assessing economic factors relevant to the company's internationalization efforts, and goes further in determining the financial effects of investing in new markets.

 The criteria for selecting international markets are investigated using trade theories, exchange rate formation, causes of inflation and employment as well as looking into the sources of financing internationalization.

-Elective subject (You will have to choose 4 from a list of offers.
-The final list will be sent to students separately.
-The list below can be (2) 10 used for inspiration.
-Please note changes may occur.)
-Examples of possible elective subjects.
+Elective subject The list below can be used for inspiration - students will choose 2 elective subjects (+ 2 backup subjects (2x) in case the course is cancelled).
+The final list with the available courser will be sent to students directly.
+10 Please note changes may occur.) l

+Examples of possible elective subjects which have been offered previously.

 Do NOT use the below for your learning agreement.
-Contact us at incoming@cphbusiness.dk for an updated list over elective subjects for your semester.
-Statistics (only in Danish) Managerial Economics Business law Entrepreneurship Export marketing Retail management
+An updated list over elective subjects for your semester will be sent to nominated students at a later point in Spring 2021

+- Statistics

+- Managerial Economics

+- Business law

+- Entrepreneurship

+- Export marketing

+- Retail management

-Marketing in practice Digital marketing and SoMe
+- Marketing in practice

+- Digital marketing and SoMe

-L-MEC-2-E-20 (Marketing Management 2 Lyngby)
+L-MEC-1-E-21 (Marketing Management 1 Lyngby)

-Marketing Management level 2 - Cphbusiness Lyngby.
+Marketing Management - level 1 - Cphbusiness Lyngby.

 The courses of this semester package take place at Cphbusiness Lyngby (Noergaardsvej 30, 2800 Kgs.
-Lyngby) during the autumn semester 2020.
+Lyngby) during the autumn semester 2021.